-There’s a method behind the madness; the slimmer you become, the fewer calories you burn just going about your day, explains Madelyn Fernstrom, Ph.D., and founding director of the Weight Management Center at the University of Pittsburgh Medical Center.
+There’s a method behind the madness; the slimmer you become, the fewer calories you burn just going about your day, explains Madelyn Fernstrom, Ph.D.
 For every pound you lose, your metabolism slows by up to 20 calories a day.
-Here are some simple, day-to-day changes you can make to drastically improve your chances of dropping that last bit of weight.
+We found the sneaky, day-to-day changes you can make to drastically improve your chances of dropping that last bit of weight.

 Frappuccinos, breves, and flavored lattes pack higher calories and cost more than zero-calorie black coffee.
 Opt for a skim, soy, or low-fat cappuccino, doppio, or sugar-free flavors if black coffee won’t do it for you.
 Registered dietitians agree that it’s also important to regulate liquid calories when trying to lose weight.

 Next: Holding a pen and paper can actually help you shed pounds.